 Sounds pretty cool, right?

 I thought so.
 So I jumped on the Cultivate wagon in 2018 and dug in.
-I liked PowerSheets so much that I used them in 2019 too (and I ordered my 2020 version!).
+I liked PowerSheets so much that I’ve used them every year since (yes, especially in this crazy year of 2020).

 Getting Started: Brain Dumping and Life Assessment